P1: Connected Curriculum

 UCC's Connected Curriculum framework

 A review of existing programmes at UCC was undertaken to assess how these align with the Connected Curriculum.
 This was achieved by identifying keywords that reflect the active incorporation of the six elements of the Connected Curriculum and using these to interrogate programme descriptions.
 Work is underway to explore the possibility of automating the collection of information on the occurrence of these keywords in programme descriptions in the future.
-A self-evaluation tool has been developed to assist programme coordinators to review the alignment of programmes and modules with the Connected Curriculum framework.
+A self-evaluation tool was developed to assist programme coordinators to review the alignment of programmes and modules with the Connected Curriculum framework.
 This will support the further integration of the six 6 Connected Curriculum elements into courses and programmes.
-A robust consultation exercise with staff, students and expert group will support the finalisation of the tool.

 Recognise and promote good practice.
 [Completed]